Born in 1980, Dakar, Senegal.

 Lives and works between Paris and Dakar.

 Omar Victor Diop developed an interest in photography at an early age.
-As a child, he was nourished by the masterpieces of Afro-Caribbean literature, and by characters such as "Segou" by the author Maryse Condé, who go from being a "foreigner" to a "notable" in a given society.
+As a child, he was nourished by the masterpieces of Afro-Caribbean literature and by characters such as those in Ségou by the author Maryse Condé, who go from being “foreigners” to “notables” within a given society.
 Omar Victor Diop sees this journey as representative of his own, one in which he has found himself on the side of minorities who need to learn from models of adaptation to different contexts and new ways of being.

-A graduate of the Ecole Supérieure de Commerce de Paris, he first worked for British American Tobacco Africa.
-However, he put an end to a career in corporate communication to devote himself fully to his career as an artist, and had great success at the Rencontres de Bamako, biennial of African photography in 2011.
+A graduate of the École Supérieure de Commerce de Paris, he first worked for British American Tobacco Africa.
+However, he eventually put an end to a career in corporate communication to devote himself fully to his artistic practice, achieving significant success at the Rencontres de Bamako, the African photography biennial, in 2011.

-Omar Victor Diop is distinguished by a work that combines visual arts, fashion and photographic portraiture.
-He is particularly fond of mixing photography with other art forms, including textile design, fashion design and creative writing to bring his inspiration to life.
-For him, art is the only dialogue that will never cease, a dialogue that is constantly inspired by those who redefine and choose their future lives, convinced that this is the only way to get out of the ordinary and leave a real mark on people.
+Omar Victor Diop is distinguished by a body of work that combines visual arts, fashion, and photographic portraiture.
+He is particularly fond of mixing photography with other art forms, including textile design, fashion design, and creative writing, in order to bring his inspirations to life.
+For him, art is the only dialogue that will never cease—a dialogue constantly nourished by those who redefine and choose their future lives, convinced that this is the only way to step outside the ordinary and leave a lasting mark.

-In his new series, Allegoria, the young Senegalese photographer begins a new chapter that addresses the issue of the environment and the importance of the climate challenges facing the African continent.
-In 15 allegorical photographs, the artist embodies the humanity that must protect life; humanity surrounded by floral and animal species that will soon be extinct; humanity again, concerned not to see biodiversity only visible in natural history textbooks.
+In his new series, Allegoria, the Senegalese photographer begins a new chapter addressing environmental issues and the urgency of climate challenges facing the African continent.
+In fifteen allegorical photographs, the artist embodies humanity that must protect life; humanity surrounded by floral and animal species that are on the verge of extinction; and again humanity, concerned that biodiversity may soon exist only in natural history textbooks.

 Collections